A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 “Can I use this?”

-You can use this sentence to inquire whether you can use a basket for your clothes, a locker, a shower, a dryer, or any other item.
+You can use this sentence to inquire whether you can use a basket for your clothes, a locker, a shower, a dryer, or other items.

 After You’re Done Bathing